borekb/shoptet-oauth-helper/README.md

 ## Why

-Shoptet's API is primarily meant to be used in a server-to-server scenario where an add-on lives one someone's server and communicates with Shoptet's servers.
-However, I wanted to tinker with the REST API via `curl` etc. and it was not entirely trivial so this is the documentation of the process.
+Shoptet's API is primarily meant to be used from add-ons which are server-side things.
+For local tinkering with the API, e.g. via `curl`, one needs to obtain an access token which this project helps with.

 ## How Shoptet's API authentication works